 Tea is about… Heritage

 Her grandmother Elena is credited with bringing the European tradition of afternoon tea to Bolivia.
 Her tea salon, El Pahuichi, is still in operation sixty years later.
 While growing up, Romy helped her grandmother at the salon and fell in love with the joy and connection that tea brings and with the business of making people happy through a food, beverage and community experience.

 El Pahuichi was started during a time of hardship when Elena had a newborn daughter and three growing sons.
 The nuns at the abbey downtown lent her a couple of tables, chairs and a street-facing space.
 Since then she has been a mentor and inspiration to younger generations of female entrepreneurs by being one of the founders of the Association of Professional and Entrepreneurial Women in Bolivia, and has received the key to the city and other national recognition for her contributions to women entrepreneurs and the cultural growth of the state.
 El Pahuichi has been given the honor of being named “Cultural Patrimony” in Bolivia.

 She studied L'Art de la Pâtisserie at the top pastry school in the country, The French Pastry School and went on to work in the kitchens and dining rooms of (Three Michelin Star and honorary recipient of the San Pellegrino award for #1 best fine dining restaurant in the world) Eleven Madison Park in NYC, Aria Casino and Resort in Las Vegas (AAA Five Diamond Hotel, Forbes Travel Guide Five-Star Hotel) and was Maitre D’ at (One-Michelin-Star) Spiaggia - Chicago, among others.

 Hi There, I’m Romy.

 As in Romy and Michelle’s High School Reunion (or Romy Schneider, depending on your generation).
 I am the Owner and Principal at KITH + KIN tea.
-I live in Chicago right next to Lake Michigan with my fiance who is a chef and our cat Maxine, and pretty much nothing has convinced us to leave this beautiful place.
+I live in Chicago right next to Lake Michigan with my husband who is a chef and our cat Maxine, and pretty much nothing has convinced us to leave this beautiful place.